dpaniukov/dpaniukov.github.io/2CV.md

 Role of Frontal Polar Cortex in Feature-Based and Relational Category Learning. *Status: Data analysis*

-Neural Basis for Music Skill Learning in Novice and Expert Musicians. *Status: Preparation for data collection*
+Neural Basis of Music Skill Learning in Novice and Expert Musicians. *Status: Preparation for data collection*

 ## Conference Presentations

+Paniukov, D., Davis, T. (2016, November).
+Role of the Frontal Polar Cortex in Category Learning: Rule Integration or Switching?
+Poster presented at Society for Neuroscience, San Diego, CA. [link](https://www.researchgate.net/publication/309762318_Role_of_the_Frontal_Polar_Cortex_in_Category_Learning_Rule_Integration_or_Switching)

 Paniukov, D., Worthy, D., Davis, T. (2016, April). *Boundary Enhancement Effects in FMR Adaptation: Warping of Representational Space or Heightened Attention?* Poster presented at the Cognitive Neuroscience Society, New York, NY. [link](https://www.researchgate.net/publication/299485280_Boundary_Enhancement_Effects_in_FMR_Adaptation_Warping_of_Representational_Space_or_Heightened_Attention)